 Spatial Distribution

 As the American bittersweet vine suggests, it is a native of Missouri, Central, and Eastern North America and has naturalized in different areas due to its versatility.
-Since it is a versatile plant, it thrives in USDA zones 3 to 8.
-Also, it is widely utilized as an ornamental plant for different landscapes.
+Since it is a versatile plant thrives in USDA zones 3 to 8.
+Also, these native plants are widely used as ornaments for different landscapes.

 It favors various soil types in areas with enough exposure to sunlight, which is why it is seen in woodlands, forests, rocky slopes, dunes, old fields, and beaches.